mikeizbicki/cmc-csci040/README.md

    But, most students find it much harder than taking MATH030 (Calculus I).
    If you haven't taken calculus, then you will likely have to put in about twice the amount of work on this class than you would to take calculus and get the same grade.

-1. This course is similar to [CS5 at Harvey Mudd](https://www.cs.hmc.edu/twiki/bin/view/CS5) or [CS51 at Pomona](http://www.cs.pomona.edu/~tzuyi/Classes/sp18/cs051p/) (and many of the other intro CS courses at the Claremont Colleges).
+1. This course is similar to [CS4 at Pitzer](https://catalog.pitzer.edu/preview_course_nopop.php?catoid=28&coid=35324), [CS5 at Harvey Mudd](https://www.cs.hmc.edu/twiki/bin/view/CS5), and [CS51 at Pomona](http://www.cs.pomona.edu/~tzuyi/Classes/sp18/cs051p/).
-    1. If you have already taken either of those courses, then you cannot take this course.
+    1. If you have already taken any of those courses, then you cannot take this course for credit.
+       (Audit is okay.)
-    1. If you are majoring in computer science at either of those schools, then you cannot take this course.
+    1. If you are majoring in computer science, then you cannot take this course.
     1. This course is designed for CMC's
         1. data science major,
         1. data science sequence,
         1. and computer science sequence.
-    1. This course is more practical than the Mudd/Pomona courses.
+    1. This course is more practical (and fun!) than the other CS courses.

-       Lots of the cool applications in the Pomona/Mudd CS curriculum are "reserved" for their upper division class, but I've included them directly in this intro course.
+        1. Lots of the cool applications in the Pomona/Mudd CS curriculum are "reserved" for their upper division class, but I've included them directly in this intro course.
+        1. You will:
+            1. Use LLMs (e.g. ChatGPT) to code.
+                (And learn what they can/can't do.)
+            1. Count the number of computers in North Korea connected to the internet.
+            1. Build your own Twitter clone.
         1. This course is especially designed to connect computer science to non-STEM subjects like
             1. economics,
             1. government,
             1. literature, and
             1. history.

-1. This course cannot be taken CR/NC.

 **Primary Learning Objectives:**